aditig05/Restaurant-Ratings-Database/README.md

 Restaurant: Stores restaurant details.
 Waiter: Manages waiter details.

-## Acknowledgments
-This database schema and data dump were created for educational and demonstration purposes.

 Contact
 If you have any questions or issues, please feel free to contact us.